EtienneDufresne/grpc-k8s-lb/README.md

 - [protoc compiler](https://github.com/google/protobuf)
 - [protoc-gen-go plugin](https://github.com/golang/protobuf)
 - [docker for mac](https://store.docker.com/editions/community/docker-ce-desktop-mac)
-- [docker for mac Kubernetes cluster](https://docs.docker.com/docker-for-mac/#kubernetes) (minikube should also work, note that I used the edge version of docker)
+- [docker for mac Kubernetes cluster](https://docs.docker.com/docker-for-mac/#kubernetes) minikube should also work, note that I used the edge version of docker for mac
 - [helm](https://github.com/helm/helm#install)
+- [istio](https://istio.io/docs/setup/kubernetes/helm-install/) note that I included the required Istio 1.0.4 helm files in the charts folder for simplicity

 # How to build it